 - Discolored urine

-- Light water like vs dark yellow
+- Light water-like vs dark yellow

 - Bed pee

-- Urine spot in irregular spots
+- Urine spots in irregular spots

 - Smelly Vaginal fold & Bulldog Vaginal Skinfold Dermatitis

 Urinary incontinence in Bulldogs and French Bulldog TESTING/DIAGNOSIS

 - BLOOD: chemistries, hormonal panel, and blood count (CBC)

 - URINE & CULTURE: Urine analysis and urine culture

 - IMAGING: radiographs and ultrasound

 - OTHER: contrast studies, cystometrogram, CT, and excretory urography to evaluate the kidneys and ureters.
 Urethrocystoscoe (endoscope)